domRiddle/ASF/Performance.md

 This section is mainly for people that are wondering why ASF doesn't do **X**, such as rapidly switching games to idle cards faster.

 What is a **Steam glitch** - a specific action triggering **undefined** behaviour, which is **not intended, undocumented, and considered as a logic flaw**.
 It's **unreliable by definition**, which means that it can't be reproduced reliably with clean testing environment, and therefore, coded without resorting to hacks that are supposed to guess when glitch is happening and how to fight with it / abuse it.
+Typically it's temporary until developers fix the logic flaw, although some misc glitches can go unnoticed for a very long period of time.

 A good example of what is considered as a **Steam glitch** is not that uncommon situation of dropping a card when game is being closed, which can be abused to some degree with idle master's game skip function.